airladon/FigureOne/docs/tutorials/19 - Performance Optimization/README.md

 * iPad: 36 fps at 2ms processing time
 * iPhone: 57 fps at 1ms processing time

 Note here, the iPad is the "worst" performer, though at 36 fps it is more than adequate.
-As the shapes leave the screen, meaning less shapes need to be drawn to the screen, the iPads numbers quickyl rise to the low 50s as well.
+As the shapes leave the screen, meaning less shapes need to be drawn to the screen, the iPads numbers quickly rise to the low 50 fps as well.

-It gets interesting if we increase n:
+It gets interesting if we increase `n`:

 For `n = 100,000` (6,000,000 vertices):
 * Chromebook: 40 fps at 2.5 ms processing time